Last Updated On: 10 May, 2020

 How about which benchmark to peg your loan interest on?
-In Singapore, most banks offer only 2 benchmarks – money market indices (usually 3-month sibor or sor) or the bank’s own internal board rate for residential property.
-Usually the bank adds a markup as their profit, also known as a spread, over this 3-month sibor, or likewise subtracts a margin from its board rate, which then forms the final rate.
-Over the last 5 years, most customers prefer a more transparent benchmark like 3-month sibor rather than board rates which is subject to the idiosyncrasies of the bank.
-Albeit most bankers will tell you their board rate has proven to be stable and has not moved an inch in the last 5 years.
-Still that was only in the last 5 years since 2008 where rates were generally ultra-low.
+In Singapore, most banks offer only 2 benchmarks – money market indices (usually 1-month or 3-month SIBOR) or the bank’s own internal board rate for residential property.
+Usually the bank adds a markup as their profit, also known as a spread, over this 3-month SIBOR, or likewise subtracts a margin from its board rate, which then forms the final rate.
+Generally, most customers prefer a more transparent benchmark like 3-month SIBOR rather than board rates which is subject to the idiosyncrasies of the bank.
 There is a perception in the market that banks will be slow to reduce their board rate but quick to adjust upwards when money market rates start to move.

-Watch this space for the next few write-ups on what else to consider in choosing the best loan package for yourself.
+Watch this space for the next few write-ups on what else, other than interest rate, to consider in choosing the best loan package for yourself.

 Alternatively, consider using the free service of an experienced, knowledgeable & professional mortgage broker, like us here at MortgageWise, who not only help to plan with you on your new purchase, but become your mortgage partner in refinancing solutions over the entire term of your loan, giving you timely reminders and advice on the best home loan from time to time.